geographieactuelle/fairedescartes/README.md

 All classes are based off dictionaries so it can be easily converted to JSON.
 The main classes are the Infobox class, the SVGMap class, the Coordinates class, and the MapData class.

-# from_shapefile(): Create a Coordinates object from a shapefile
+# from_shapefile() and from_geojson(): Create a Coordinates object from a shapefile or geojson file

 Shapefiles are read based on the PySHP library and then converted to a format that can be used to make an SVG map.
 Use the Coordinates class to load a map.
 Numbers will be printed showing the progress loading as it may take a while.
 ## Parameters

 The only required parameters are the file and the recordId.
 There are also many optional parameters.

-### File
+### file

 The location of the file to be read.

 ### record_id

-The column number of the shape record.
+In a shapefile: The column number of the shape record that will serve as the name of each polygon.
 Columns start at 0.
 This will be used to match shapes with data.
 Only one is permitted.

+In a geojson file: The name of the property that will serve as the name of each polygon.

 ### res